GallowayLabMIT/protocols/docs/bootcamp/iap/day_0_setup.rst

   these plugins through Firefox, you will need to explicitly right click->download target; left-clicking on download links will attempt to install the Zotero plugin as a Firefox plugin, which will fail.

-* **Creative Cloud:**  MIT recently opened Adobe's Creative Cloud to all students.
+* **Creative Cloud:**  MIT has a site-license for students and staff.
 After installing the `Creative Cloud application <https://www.adobe.com/creativecloud/desktop-app.html>`__, login with your MIT credentials, after selecting "Work/School account".
 You may have to wait 24 hours for activation after your first login.
 You should install **Acrobat** (for viewing PDFs) and **Illustrator** (for drawing vector art).